Social Assistance Summaries

 How many people claim social assistance?

-There were 25,600 cases (families and single adults) in Nova Scotia’s Employment Support and Income Assistance program in March 2019, and 38,400 beneficiaries (individual claimants, their partners, and dependent children).
-These numbers fell rapidly during the mid-2000s and have been falling much more gradually since 2013.
-In March 2019, both the number of cases and the number of beneficiaries were at their lowest level for at least two decades.
+In March 2020, both the number of cases and the number of beneficiaries increased for the first time since 2013.
+There were just over 26,100 cases (families and single adults) in Nova Scotia’s Employment Support and Income Assistance program in March 2020, and about 39,500 beneficiaries (individual claimants, their partners, and dependent children).
+These numbers fell rapidly during the mid-2000s, followed by a much more gradual fall between 2013 and 2019.

 The data for 1997 to 2001 cannot be validated as they may include municipal assistance in addition to provincial family benefits.
 During this period, it was common for family benefits clients to access special needs benefits from their local municipal social assistance offices.